Anthony-0801/my-javascript-experiments/README.md

 # About
-- This will serve as a collection of my javascript experiment codes and creations.
+- This will serve as a collection of my javascript experiment codes, personal learnings, and creations.